 The best meat injectors

-You get 3 different injection needles to handle a variety of cuts and types of marinade solutions.
+You get four different injection needles to handle a variety of cuts and types of marinade solutions.

 What we like:

-- Made in USA – high quality, sturdy construction.
+- Made in the USA – high quality, sturdy construction.

 - Adjustable injection dose.
 You can dial up how much you want to inject in one go (from 1 to 5 mL).

-- Can penetrate meat up to depth of 5.5 inches.
+- Can penetrate meat up to a depth of 5.5 inches.

-- This injector is commercial quality, and regularly used by pitmasters when barbecuing competitively.
+- This injector is commercial quality and is regularly used by pitmasters when barbecuing competitively.

 What we don’t like: